-I am a researcher in the Human Experience & Design (HXD) group at Microsoft Research Cambridge interested in developing novel technologies to enable people’s health and well-being in the broadest sense.
+I am a researcher in the Future of Work community at Microsoft Research Cambridge interested in developing novel technologies to enable people’s health and well-being in the broadest sense.
 Put simply, I want to build technologies that matter to people.

 My research lies at the intersection of Human-Computer Interaction and Artificial Intelligence.
 Working in a cross-disciplinary collaboration, my current focus is on AI applications for those with visual disabilities.
 I am exploring the interaction paradigms between people and agents that can be brought to bear to extend human capability through subtle dialogues with agents that see.
 Ongoing projects include: